 How does the unsubscription work in different countries?

 This number changes according to the router used for the SMS delivery.
-Indeed, for a same campaign, several routers may send the messages to ensure that everything will be delivered as quickly as possible.
+Indeed, several routers may send the messages for the same campaign to ensure that everything will be delivered as quickly as possible.
 Therefore, when a message is sent to a router, the STOP number changes to allow the router to collect the unsubscribe request and forward it to Splio.

 For messages which are sent abroad, it is necessary to use the Splio unsub variable ($unsubUrl$), which will become a link once the user clicks on the unsubscription text at the bottom of the SMS.